← Back to blog

 Planning an Ireland waterfall trip

-Wicklow, close to Dublin, holds Powerscourt and the Devil's Glen within an easy day.
-The southwest (Torc, Mahon) pairs with the Ring of Kerry and the Comeraghs.
-The west and northwest (Aasleagh, Tourmakeady, Assaranca, Glenevin) suit a touring route through Mayo and Donegal.
-Because Irish falls are rain-fed rather than melt-fed, the best time to see them at full power is simply after a wet spell — autumn and winter often deliver the most dramatic flow, while summer can see them reduced.
+Wicklow, close to Dublin via the M11 motorway, holds Powerscourt and the Devil's Glen within an easy day — a round trip of around 80 km from the city.
+The southwest (Torc, Mahon) pairs naturally with the Ring of Kerry and the Comeragh Mountains; Torc is 60 km south of Tralee and Mahon is near Carrick-on-Suir.
+The west and northwest (Aasleagh, Tourmakeady, Assaranca, Glenevin) reward a longer touring route through Mayo and Donegal, ideally taking three or four days.
+Glencar lies close to Sligo and fits a detour on the way north.
+Because Irish falls are rain-fed rather than melt-fed, the best time to see them at full power is simply after a wet spell — autumn and winter often deliver the most dramatic flow, while late summer can see them reduced.
+Spring offers a good balance of reasonable flow and longer daylight.

 Why Ireland's falls flow all year

-Unlike Alpine or Nordic falls that depend on a spring snowmelt, Ireland's waterfalls are sustained by frequent rain spread across the year, with the west and north receiving well over 1,500 millimetres annually.
+Unlike Alpine or Nordic falls that depend on a spring snowmelt, Ireland's waterfalls are sustained by frequent rain spread across the year, with the west and north receiving well over 1,500 millimetres annually in exposed coastal areas — some peaks in Kerry and Donegal recording over 2,000 mm.
 This means there is no dry season in the way there is in continental mountain ranges, and even modest streams keep their falls running through summer.
 The flip side is that the most spectacular displays come not in fine weather but in the wake of Atlantic storms, when rivers swell and falls like Mahon and Glencar can blow back on the wind.
-Pack for rain and embrace it: the wet day is often the best waterfall day in Ireland.
+The best photography often happens in the hour or two after a storm passes — good light returns, flow is at its peak, and spray creates natural diffusion.
+Pack waterproof clothing and embrace the conditions: the wet, windy day is often the best waterfall day in Ireland.

 Explore on the map